Hacking MGM's $33 billion empire took 10 minutes – and almost every business is vulnerable to this new type of attack

 In short: this is not a staffing problem or a training problem.
 The agent did not have the resources they'd need to identify this caller.
 This is a tooling problem.

 Companies across America are adding security measures beyond passwords that are required for employees to access their accounts.
 These solutions involve some sort of multi-factor authentication (MFA) device, which holds a private code that is required for access.
 This has mostly stopped basic password hacks, but what happens if someone loses their MFA device?
 They call up the help desk and tell the truth – that they've lost their device and can't access their account.
 The help desk typically takes them at face value – or attempts some sort of manual identity detective work – and then grants them access so they can continue working.
-But what happens when a hacker (or simply a person with bad intentions) calls up your help desk and pretends to be your employee, saying they've lost their MFA device and need access reset?
-Currently, help desk workers around the world have no reliable way to tell the difference.
-This has given rise to a new method of breaching accounts that doesn't even require the technical chops of hacking a password: impersonation.
-And, in the case of MGM, it only took ten minutes.

 Impersonation fraud like this is increasingly common, and the reasoning is always the same: help desk agents do not have on-demand tools to efficiently identify someone over the phone or in an email/chat interaction.
 Your support desk needs a clearly-defined procedure for resolving these lockouts that involves a legitimate, close inspection of their ID and personal details, and to make sure the human on the phone actually matches the identity details they're presenting.

-Method 1: Add an investigative team
+Method 1: Add an Investigative Team

 Companies that avoid these breaches often employ an investigative team to stop impersonation fraud and employee account breaches.
 When support desk agents and IT teams are contacted by someone claiming to be a locked out employee or customer, they pass along the case to these teams to run background checks, conduct in-person interviews, and use digital tools to validate the person's government-issued ID.
 Imagine a process similar to the DMV.
 While these teams can be expensive and the process can be tedious – even MGM, a $33 billion dollar company, hadn't built a team like this – the cost of a breach is always higher.

-Method 2: Automate these identity checks
+Method 2: Automate Identity Checks

 If hiring an investigative team feels too expensive, or if you're worried about employee frustrations and lost work time as they follow these processes and await results, there is another option.
 Some companies choose automated tools that can take someone through a secure identity verification process remotely (explore Nametag's human identity platform).
 Automating so much of the identity detective work typically means help desk agents can do the whole process themselves, and resolving an employee lockout or password reset this way typically only requires about 30 seconds of their time.
 Since exploitations of this MFA loophole have exploded in recent years, these solutions are relatively new.